 Loops

-Loops are a way to do something, that is, to execute a certain command or block of code, repeatedly, or over a set number of times.
+Loops are a way to execute a certain command or block of code, repeatedly, or over a set number of times.
 Looping over items is called iteration.

-To iterate means is to perform something again and again.
+To iterate means to perform something again and again.

 The way loops work is that they iterate over your code block until a certain condition is met, after which they stop, or until they encounter the break